 Lil Kina Head aka Hera Johns does the most amazing things with clay, like her glazed uku pendants.

 Gtoi aka tā moko artist Gordon Toi has collaborated with jewellery label Zoemou on the incredible Te Hono range.
 We especially love the Whakapapa rings, an amazing gift to share with whānau.

 For fans of statement earrings, this could be your best Christmas yet: Naja Black’s distinctive huia feather earrings, which are handcut from inner tubes destined for landfill, have been a big hit this year.

 Designer and artist Shona Tawhiao is best known for her extraordinary woven, architectural shapes on the catwalk, but you can own a smaller piece of her art – earrings with her Tawhiao VII brand printed on military ribbon.
 Available for purchase through Instagram.

-Inspired by the island of Moana Nui a Kiw, Aolele have a sweet, colourful range of tipani and aute flowers.
+Inspired by the islands of Moana Nui a Kiwa, Aolele have a sweet, colourful range of tipani and aute flowers.